“The more that you read, the more things you will know. The more that you learn, the more places you will go.” – Dr Seuss

 The teaching of reading at Mersey Park Primary School

 In these sessions teachers demonstrate how to read a wide variety of different texts and show that reading is a pleasurable and informative experience.
 Shared reading gives access to challenging texts for all pupils and provides a secure environment for learning to read.
+Echo reading is used to model effective reading with correct intonation and expression.
+Lessons in foundation subjects often incorporate a shared text.

 Whole Class Text

 Each class will also have a book that they are studying, chosen from our whole school Literacy spine.
 The teacher will model reading this aloud to the class while allowing time for questioning and discussions.
 These carefully selected books ensure that all our children are exposed to a wide range of quality literature and that they develop an awareness of famous authors and different writing styles.
+Many of these texts are also used as a stimulus for writing tasks.

 Below is a list of our whole school Literacy spine for each year group: